appnexus/lucid/CONTRIBUTING.md

 4. Below are some important commands for developing.
 Don't commit before fixing all errors and warnings.

-- `npm start` runs the docs page and watches for changes
 - `npm run dev` starts a blank storybook sandbox for quick, iterative development
 - `npm run watch` runs tests and watches for changes, optimized for speed